railwayapp/docs/src/docs/guides/join-priority-boarding.md

 ## Keep Us Posted

 From this point forward, you'll have Priority Boarding features automatically enabled for your account.
 We'll notify you of any new features via the [Changelog](https://railway.app/changelog).

-We kindly request that you report any issues you encounter in the Discord channel.
+We kindly request that you report any issues you encounter in the <a href="https://discord.com/channels/713503345364697088/921233523719946260" target="_blank">Priority Boarding Discord channel</a>.

 That's all there is to it!
 Thanks for helping improve Railway, and we'll see you in Priority Boarding.